 The state’s 2019 legislature changed graduation requirements (HB 1599).
 Students may earn a Certificate of Academic Achievement (CAA) or a Certificate of Individual Achievement (CIA) to graduate.
 How a student earns a CIA is determined by their IEP team.

 Students with disabilities seeking a diploma through General Educational Development (GED) testing may be eligible for testing accommodations.
 A website called passged.com lists a variety of disability conditions that might make a person eligible for testing supports.

 Regardless of when a diploma is earned, a student can participate in Commencement at the end of a traditional senior year, with peers, under a Washington provision called Kevin’s Law.
 Families may want to plan well in advance with school staff to consider how senior year events are accessible to youth with disabilities.

 The Big Picture

-Here are links to the two videos and an article that includes some of the same content:
+Here are links to two videos, an infographic, and an article:

 - Video Part 1 – Life After High School: Student and Disability Rights